ibm-cloud-docs/Registry/registry_images_.md

       where _&lt;image_name&gt;_ is the name of your image and _&lt;directory&gt;_ is the path to the directory.

-    2. Optional: Test your image on your local machine before you push it to your namespace.
+    2. Optional: Test your image on your local computer before you push it to your namespace.

       ```
       docker run <image_name>